GATE Aerospace Engineering Syllabus 2019

 - 1. The question paper will contain 90% of their questions on Core Topics and

 - 2. The question paper will contain the remaining 10% on Special Topics.

 Section 1: Engineering Mathematics

-Linear Algebra: Vector algebra, Matrix algebra, systems of linear equations, rank of a matrix, eigenvalues and eigenvectors.
+Linear Algebra: Vector algebra, Matrix algebra, systems of linear equations, the rank of a matrix, eigenvalues and eigenvectors.